I. Name of the person responsible

 1. Description and scope of data processing

 On our website you can contact us via various options: e.g. contact form, book a demo, request a quote, request product information, request guides.
-If you make this possible, the data entered in the input mask will be transmitted to us and saved.
+If you make use of these options, the data entered in the input mask will be transmitted to us and saved.
 In addition to the specific input macro data, the IP address and the date and time of the request are collected and stored.
-For the processing of the data, you give your consent in the context of the sending process.

 Alternatively, a contact via e-mail address is possible.
-In this case, the user's personal data transmitted by e-mail will be stored.
+In this case, your personal data transmitted by e-mail will be stored.

 In this context, there will be no disclosure of the data to third parties, unless this is necessary for the processing of the query (for example, demo booking tool).
-In any case, the data will be used exclusively for processing the conversation.
+In any case, the data will be used exclusively for processing the conversation, unless agreed upon otherwise.

 2. Legal basis for processing

-Legal basis for the processing of the data is in the presence of the consent of the user art.
-6 § 1 lit. a GDPR.
+Legal basis for the processing of the data is in general consent of the user, art.
+6 para.
+1 s.
+1 lit. a GDPR.

 3. Purpose of the data processing

 The processing of personal data from the input mask is solely for the processing of your request.
 In the case of contact via e-mail, this also includes the required legitimate interest in the processing of the data.

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.